Sudden Hearing Loss, You Should Treat it as a Medical Emergency

 Can sudden hearing loss be reversed or cured?

 Sudden Sensorineural Hearing Loss can often be reversed, however, it needs to be treated rapidly.
 Most experts agree that treatment must commence within 48 hours to ensure the optimal chance of recovery.
 That means that you need to get prompt diagnosis and prompt treatment for SSHL

 Treatment of Sudden Sensorineural Hearing Loss

-Over the years the treatment of sudden sensorineural hearing loss has varied.
+Over the years the common treatment for sudden sensorineural hearing loss has varied.
 The real problem is that because we are still uncertain of the cause, it is difficult to provide a treatment that we are sure will work.
 The one treatment that is consistently used and has shown good results is steroid therapy.
 The treatments used so far have included:

 - Systemic steroids